 A critical precursor for the climate talks’ success happened far away from the Red Sea locale.

-As the COP entered its second week, China’s President Xi Jinping and US President Joe Biden met in Indonesia for the G-20 summit where the heads of the world’s two largest greenhouse gas emitters agreed to restart cooperation on climate change after a months-long hiatus due to tensions over Taiwan.
+As COP27 entered its second week, China’s President Xi Jinping and his US counterpart Joe Biden met in Indonesia for the Group of 20 summit where the heads of the world’s two largest greenhouse gas emitters agreed to restart cooperation on climate change after a months-long hiatus due to tensions over Taiwan.

 China’s top climate negotiator Xie Zhenhua had previously told reporters that informal dialogue with Mr John Kerry, his US counterpart and a “close friend for 25 years”, had continued.